victor-antoniassi/day-1_sales_data_generator/README.md

     uv sync
     ```

-4.  **Set up the database function:**
+4.  **Set up the database:**
-    This project requires a PostgreSQL function to be created in your Chinook database.
-Run the following command to apply the function:
+    Run the automated setup script to prepare your database.
+This script will:
+    - Validate your configuration
+    - Test database connectivity
+    - Update historical invoice data to align with D-1 workflow
+    - Create the `simulate_new_sale` function and required sequences

     ```bash
-    neonctl connection-string | xargs -I {} psql {} -f simulate_new_sale.sql
+    ./setup_database.sh
     ```

+    The setup is **idempotent** and safe to run multiple times.

 ## Usage